uhasker/getting-things-done-in-next-js/src/chapter9/07-flexbox.md

 }
 ```

-You can control vertical space between elements using `space-y-{amount}` utilities:
+You can control vertical space between elements using `space-y-{amount}` utilities.

+Consider the following example:

 ```jsx
 export default function Home() {